rstofi/VLBI_Imaging_Script/README.md

 The package goal is to be an effective and useful tool for radio astronomy community, thus the gereral guidelines for contribution are the following:

-Any contribution should be done trough GitHub pull request system.
+Any contribution should be done trough GitHub pull request system using the 'developer' branch.
 All submitted code should be well-commented and documented.
-It is reccomended to also submit an example for the submitted funcitons.
+It is reccomended to also submit an example for the submitted funcitons if the cahnge is huge/make diffrence.

 ## Authors
 ### Package Authos